Pragmatic gRPC 1

 Interceptor and Metadata

-chain uses metadata to pass data.
+middleware chain uses metadata to pass data.
 Metadata in gRPC is the HTTP/2 version of HTTP headers.
 You can find a detailed explanation

 here.